Replacing Yaesu FT857 IF filters

 Just a word of caution: Soldering on the backside of the PCB is a bit tricky since small SMD components (mostly 0603) are located nearby.
 You need good magnification glasses or a microscope.
 Below is a picture of the lower part of the PCB, marking the solder points of the three filters.

 Since all modern electronics is now soldered with lead-free solder it’s a bit cumbersome to remove it.
-I usually add some 60/40 solder and then remove it with solder wig.
+I usually add some 60/40 solder and then remove it with a solder wig.
 Adding flux also helps.

 After removing the solder I was able to pull out the old filters.